 5 Vacant positions of chairmen and vice-chairmen that occur in mid-term between assemblies or conferences are filled in accordance with No. 244 of the Convention.

-ANNEX 2 TO resolution 208 (Dubai, 2018)
+ANNEX 2 TO resolution 208 (REV. BUCHAREST, 2022)

 Qualifications of chairmen and vice-chairmen